 Duo jiao zheng yu: Steamed fish heads covered in scarlet pickled chiles and pungent black beans were all the rage when Dunlop was living in Changsha.
 In Hunan the dish is made with bighead carp.
 In New York City it can be found at Hunan House and Hunan Kitchen of Grand Sichuan.

 Tang cu pai gu (sweet and sour spare ribs): It might sound like an American takeout special, and sweet flavors have only a minor role in Hunanese cookery, but this dish of deep fried ribs coated in a thick sweet and vinegar-inflected sour sauce was a specialty of Xiaxiang Jiujia, a leading Changsha restaurant of the 1930s, and remains popular today.

-Duo jiao chao ya bai (stir fried Chinese leaf cabbage with chopped salted chilies): Stir fried Chinese cabbage leaves, dressed with toasty sesame and the ubiquitous pickled chilies, are a great way to round out a Hunanese feast.
+Duo jiao chao ya bai (stir fried Chinese leaf cabbage with chopped salted chiles): Stir fried Chinese cabbage leaves, dressed with toasty sesame and the ubiquitous pickled chiles, are a great way to round out a Hunanese feast.